Llandy3d/pytheus/ARCHITECTURE.md

 The `CollectorRegistry` class is the default global collector that will keep track of all the created metrics and it's the object that will work on collecting all the samples that possibly can be used for exposing those metrics.
 A `MetricCollector` should be able to `register()` itself into it.
 The `collect()` method will hold the logic for collecting all the metrics samples and should combine each metric name with the samples `suffixes` if present before exposing them.
 (This last bit might not be part of the registry directly, but of the piece that will actually work on formatting the metrics for exposure)

+The `RegistryProxy` will be the actual global object in the library that will just proxy all the registry calls directly to the set registry.
+This object would allow to swap the registry with the prefered user one during initialization with a `set_registry()` method, for example an `PrefixedCollectorRegistry` that would add a common prefix to each metric name.
+(Note: that functionality could be given directly on the `CollectorRegistry` in this library even if it's against the prometheus best practices for the sake of letting the user decide what to do without having to hack into the library)